anaef/nginx-lws/doc/Monitor.md

 ## Examples Website

-The [examples website](GettingStarted.md) includes a self-contained web page that displays data from the LWS monitor with periodic updates and allows for controlling the profiler.
+The [examples website](GettingStarted.md) includes a self-contained web page that displays periodically updated data from the LWS monitor and allows for controlling the profiler.
 The page looks similar to the following figure.

 ![Monitor web page](images/Monitor.png)